adityachauhansk/elementtree-parse-jazn/README.md

-# elementtree-parse-jazn
+# Parse Jazn file using Python and ElementTree XML API for Python
-Parsing Jazn file using ElementTree XML API
+Parsing Jazn file using ElementTree